Hey Hey! Welcome to HedgeToad Cottage!

 So glad you’re here!
 Really.
 I’m starved for conversation that doesn’t involve the word “minecraft” or a discussion of the newest lip-sync app.
-I was raised in a family that made stuff.
-It was cheaper that way.
-Every spring a garden was planted and every summer, we weeded.
-My first job was picking potato bugs for a penny a bug.
-In August, we canned and made jam from the produce.
-I learned to sew with a needle at age five.
-According to my mother, it kept me occupied and out of her hair.
-Traditional parenting seemed to have involved a lot of “go occupy yourself”.
+I want to talk chickens, gardening, hiking, paint colors and flooring options.
+Pull up a chair and watch the world go by for awhile.

+My family’s idea of traditional parenting seemed to have involved a lot of “go occupy yourself” and “go outside”.
 We camped, fished and picked berries for fun.
-I helped build rock walls, stack wood and had to learn how to change a tire to get my driver’s license.
+I helped build rock walls, stack wood and had to learn how to change a tire and the oil in order to get my driver’s license.
 The world has changed a lot since those days, but those skills have come in handy when I started to create my dream haven home for me and my kids.

-Keep up with my adventures and share yours on my facebook page!
+Join me on my adventures and share yours on my facebook page!

 Questions? email firstname.lastname@example.org